 On the off chance that you get an error code while downloading and launching Windows updates, the Update Troubleshooter can help settle the issue.
 From the Start Menu, go to Settings > Update and Security > Troubleshoot > Additional Troubleshooters.
 Then, select Windows Update and Run the troubleshooter.

 If you update the framework to Windows 11, you will be unable to find a few documents on your device.
-This is because the Windows 11 update may likely have moved your data to another area on your PC.
+This might be because the Windows 11 update may likely have moved your data to another area on your PC, or the Windows update deleted files.
 This blog specifies some simple to utilize strategies to recover files after Windows update.
-So, while moving up to Windows 11, Tenorshare 4DDiG Data Recovery Software is the most solid alternative to recover them if the documents get erased.
+So, while moving up to Windows 11, Tenorshare 4DDiG Data Recovery Software is the most solid alternative to recover data from Windows hard drive.

 You May Also Like